jimburton/semaphore/README.md

 The `Student` class needs two fields, an instance of `Librarian` and a `long` representing the amount of work the student will be doing.
-It also needs a constructor which accepts and sets the `Library` instance and `long`.
+It also needs a constructor which accepts and sets the `Librarian` instance and `long`.
 Since neither field will be changed after it is first set, mark them as `final`.
 Since `Student` is a subclass of `Thread` it needs a `run` method.
 This method should ask the librarian for a desk, then sleep for the right amount of time (typical!), then let the librarian know that the desk is free again.
 Use the logger defined in the `Main` class to log